giusdp/TWDNE-api/README.md

 # TWDNE API

 API to generate anime faces and return them encoded in base64 strings.
-GAN for anime faces was made by [Gwern](https://www.gwern.net), check out his work with [This Waifu Does Not Exist website](https://www.thiswaifudoesnotexist.net/).
+It uses StyleGANv2 for anime faces, by [Gwern](https://www.gwern.net).
+Check out his work with [This Waifu Does Not Exist website](https://www.thiswaifudoesnotexist.net/).

 ## Usage